liquity/bold/README.md

 When a liquidation occurs, rather than updating each depositor’s deposit and collateral and yield gain, we simply update two global tracker variables: a product `P`, a sum `S` corresponding to the collateral gain.

 A mathematical manipulation allows us to factor out the initial deposit, and accurately track all depositors’ compounded deposits and accumulated collateral gains over time, as liquidations occur, using just these two variables.
 When depositors join the Stability Pool, they get a snapshot of `P` and `S`.

+The approach is similar in spirit to the Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al (i.e. the standard UniPool algorithm), however, the arithmetic is more involved as it handles a compounding, decreasing stake along with a corresponding collateral gain.

 The formula for a depositor’s accumulated collateral gain is derived here: